kennytilton/flutter-mx/README.md

 #### 0. Prepare your ClojureDart working set-up, on Mac OS X

 First, complete the [ClojureDart "Flutter Quick Start"](https://github.com/Tensegritics/ClojureDart/blob/main/doc/flutter-quick-start.md).
 Help with that can be had in the #ClojureDart channel on the #Clojurians Slack.
-Or ping @Tilton on that Slack or the Flutter Community Slack.
+Or ping @kennyilton on that Slack or the Flutter Community Slack.

 #### 1. Clone this repo
 `git clone https://github.com/kennytilton/flutter-mx`